 - Wrinkles around the eyes

-The Advantages Of HIFU
+The Advantages of HIFU

 Firstly, it’s a non-invasive treatment, in other words, it doesn’t require surgery.
 Secondly, no harmful radiations are used therefore surrounding areas are left undisturbed.
 Furthermore, HIFU goes deeper into the tissue compared to lasers and focuses more on the targeted area, this is known as the triple layer lifting effect system, which, works to renew the skin faster.
-Lastly, due to the sophisticated and exact focusing technology, HIFU has proven to be a very efficient technique
+Finally, due to the sophisticated and exact focusing technology, HIFU has proven to be a very efficient technique

-Possible Short Term Side Effects
+Possible Short-term Side Effects

 - Reddening of the skin during the procedure but this will disappear within a couple hours